-How NS International dramatically reduced MTTR to improve the customer journey
+Dramatically reducing MTTR to improve the customer journey

-NS International Customer Review
+NS International case study

-Double the number of travelers
+Goal: Double the number of travelers

 Making use of data to optimize customer experience

-The following questions had to be answered:
+The following challenges had to be addressed:

-How to create a shared understanding of the entire IT stack across teams and tools
+Create a shared understanding of the entire IT stack across teams and tools

-How to get more control over critical business processes
+Gain more control over critical business processes

-Bringing all data together into one platform...
+Bringing all data together into one observability platform

 StackState acts as a lens where our data is focused on a single cross-domain perspective and analysis.
 This ensures higher productivity and rapid experimenting across our Business and DevOps teams, while maintaining stability and business performance.

-... and using these insights to improve productivity and efficiency
+Results: Using observability insights to improve productivity and efficiency

-StackState delivers cross-domain actionable insights to the DevOps and growth teams, improving team efficiency and productivity.
-NS International accelerated its root-cause analysis with StackState, which results in a significantly lower Mean Time to Discover (MTTD) and Mean Time to Remediate (MTTR).
-StackState's own tracing agent enables end-to-end insight and performance analysis, generating the broadest context possible to make faster (business) decisions.
+StackState delivered cross-domain actionable insights to the DevOps and growth teams, improving team efficiency and productivity.
+NS International accelerated its root cause analysis with StackState, which resulted in a significantly lower Mean Time to Discover and Mean Time to Remediate.
+StackState's own tracing agent enabled end-to-end insight and performance analysis, generating the broadest context possible to make faster (business) decisions.

 Google Analytics is integrated into StackState as a top-level business metric.
 This ensures that the DevOps teams understand the impact they have on important business metrics, for example, the impact on tickets sold per hour.